Radio City (pirate radio station): Merger talks and death of Reg Calvert

 In September 1965, merger talks began between City and Radio Caroline South.
 A transmitter was delivered to the fort, intended to be used by Caroline when it left its ship.
 The transmitter proved to be unsuitable and indeed, unusable.
 The merger collapsed, but the transmitter was never collected.
 Calvert then talked to Radio London about a merger, in a venture called UKGM (United Kingdom Good Music).

 In the early morning of 20 June 1966, a business associate of Calvert, retired Major Oliver Smedley (who claimed ownership of the transmitter), sent men to take possession of Shivering Sands with the intent of holding it for ransom.
-The next evening, Calvert visited Smedley's home and, in an alleged scuffle between him and a 3rd party, was shot by Smedley.
+The next evening, Calvert visited Smedley's home and, in an alleged scuffle between him and a third party, was shot by Smedley.
 Smedley was charged with murder but cleared on grounds of self-defence.
-Following Reg's death a number of consistences about the trial were revealed, plus the fact that Dorothy Calvert (Reg's widow) had been the subject of a D notice, preventing any of the many interviews she had given from being printed or broadcast.
+Following Reg's death a number of inconsistencies about the trial were revealed, plus the fact that Dorothy Calvert (Reg's widow) had been the subject of a D notice, preventing any of the many interviews she had given from being printed or broadcast.

-The killing spurred the Government to shut offshore stations, passing the Marine Broadcasting Offences Act.
+The killing spurred the government to shut offshore stations, passing the Marine, &c., Broadcasting (Offences) Act 1967.
 However prior to this legislation, it was established that the fort, within British waters following a reinterpretation of the rules regarding territorial waters, was now covered by existing legislation.
-On 8 February 1967, at midnight the station closed.
+On 8 February 1967, at midnight the station closed with the playing of the national anthem.